nypublicradio/unettest/docs/index.rst

 Your code is unit tested.
 Is your network?
 Why not?
 Get some tests.

-Now that we live in a microservice world, isn't it a little annoying keeping track of all the weird ways they talk to each other, crisscrossing back and forth?
+Now that we live in a microservice world, isn't it a little annoying to keep track of all the weird ways they talk to each other, crisscrossing back and forth?
 And isn't it aggravating that those connections are not checked by unit tests?